top of page

 Your brand archetype is the "secret sauce" that gives your business its distinctive flavor and sets it apart from the competition.
 By clearly defining your brand archetype, you can create a strong identity for your brand that will help you to stand out in the market and build long-term customer loyalty.
 Whether you're a rebellious Outlaw with a disruptive approach to problem-solving, a compassionate Caregiver with a heart for helping others, or a wise Sage with a wealth of knowledge and experience to share, your brand archetype is the key to unlocking your business's full potential.

 Since different archetypes can appeal to different target audiences it's important to craft your brand around a specific archetype that appeals to your customer and matches your business' core values.
-In addition to helping to define and shape the creative aspects of the identity of a business, brand archetypes can also be used to identify the target customer archetype that a business is trying to reach.
+In addition to helping to define and shape the creative aspects of the identity of a business, brand personality archetypes can also be used to identify the target customer archetype that a business is trying to reach.
 To determine your customer's archetype you may want to develop a customer profile first to help identify their desires, interests, and core values.
 Then check to see if that archetype aligns with your own values and attributes.
 By understanding the characteristics of both of these archetypes businesses can create more effective and targeted marketing campaigns that resonate with their customers and drive more engagement and sales.

 For example, let's say your brand archetype is the "Innocent."
 This archetype represents purity, simplicity, and a desire for goodness and happiness.
 If your target audience is made up of people who value these things, your branding and marketing efforts might focus on messaging that emphasizes the natural, wholesome qualities of your products or services, and how they can help customers to live a more authentic and fulfilling life.

-On the other hand, if your brand archetype is the "Hero," you might focus on marketing messages that highlight the strength and courage of your products or services, and how they can help customers to overcome challenges or achieve their goals.
+On the other hand, if your brand personality archetype is the "Hero," you might focus on marketing messages that highlight the strength and courage of your products or services, and how they can help customers to overcome challenges or achieve their goals.
 This can be especially appealing to people who value personal growth and development, and who are looking for ways to make a positive impact on the world.

-Take the Brand Personality Archetype Quiz
+Take the Brand Archetype Quiz to Determine Your Brand’s Personality

 To determine your dominant archetype you can take this handy quiz.
 Once you know your personality archetype you will be better prepared to develop your brand's identity.
 Check out the color and messaging strategies on the page correlating to your brand's archetype.
 That will give you a great starting point.